September 2017 TACHI PALACE COMMUNITY BREAKFAST BENEFITS POVERELLO HOUSE

 Poverello House was founded in the early 1970s by “Papa” Mike McGarvin, who started helping the homeless and hungry by distributing peanut butter sandwiches to homeless individuals.
 Today, Poverello House offers access to social services including: overnight shelter for men and women, men’s residential rehab programs, health & dental care, showers, laundry, and clothing distribution.

 The Tulare County Museum was established in 1948 and houses the history of Tulare County.
 There are several galleries displaying a wide range of artifacts such as Native American baskets, guns and saddles, pioneer clothing/items, military uniforms, a model train of the Visalia Electric Railroad.
 There also is a pioneer village with residences and school houses from the late 1800s.
 The newest addition is the History of Tulare County Farm Labor & Agriculture Museum, housing a rotating cultural display that highlights the diverse cultures that have contributed to agriculture in Tulare County.

-The Tachi Palace Hotel & Casino is owned and operated by Tachi-Yokut Tribe.
+The Tachi Palace Casino Resort is owned and operated by Tachi-Yokut Tribe.
 Tachi Palace is located in Lemoore, CA, on the Santa Rosa Rancheria.
 Tachi offers the finest gaming action with slots, bingo, and various table games.
 They also have three dining options and host national entertainment.
 The hotel features 255 luxurious rooms and suites.
 Bookings for weddings, special occasions and business functions are also available. www.tachipalace.com for up to date information on all our events.
 Follow us on Twitter and like us on Facebook.